RedisAI/VectorSimilarity/docs/disk_hnsw_multithreaded_architecture.md

 }
 ```

-This atomic operation prevents race conditions when multiple threads add neighbors to the same node.
+This operation prevents race conditions when multiple threads add neighbors to the same node.

 ### Read-Copy-Update Pattern for Cache Access